BorderTech/java-common/README.md

 This is the top-level pom.xml file.

-It configures the maven release plugin for open source BorderTech projects to release to Maven Central.
+It configures the [maven release plugin](https://maven.apache.org/maven-release/maven-release-plugin/index.html) for projects to release to Maven Central.

 _Note that java projects should generally not consume this directly but instead should use qa-parent as a parent POM instead._

 ## qa-parent

-It runs quality assurance checks on your java code using tools such as [Checkstyle](https://maven.apache.org/plugins/maven-checkstyle-plugin/checkstyle-mojo.html), [PMD](https://maven.apache.org/plugins/maven-pmd-plugin/) and [Spotbugs](https://spotbugs.github.io/spotbugs-maven-plugin/spotbugs-mojo.html).
+It runs quality assurance checks on your java code using tools such as:

+- the [Checkstyle plugin](https://maven.apache.org/plugins/maven-checkstyle-plugin) to check the code style used by the developers
+- the [PMD plugin](https://maven.apache.org/plugins/maven-pmd-plugin) for source code analysis
+- the [Spotbugs plugin](https://spotbugs.github.io/spotbugs-maven-plugin) that looks for bugs in Java programs using bug patterns

 The qa-parent also runs: